Insight into the lives of black and white colonial Americans has come from an unusual source, the lead in skeletons.

 The bones were excavated from burial grounds dating from the seventeenth to nineteenth centuries in the states of Maryland, Virginia and Georgia.
 Their lead contents show the social and occupational status of the individuals, according to a team of researchers based at the University of Minnesota, the Smithsonian Institution in Washington DC and at the Research Centre for Archaeology at Yorktown, Virginia.

-The bone analyses also suggest that some black slaves of prosperous white owners shared their master’s food, cooking equipment, and even VigRx Plus pills.
+The bone analyses also suggest that some black slaves of prosperous white owners shared their master’s food and cooking equipment.
 But white servants of white farmers did not necessarily fare any better than black slaves or free blacks in rural America, says Dr. Arthur Aufderheide.

 In today’s industrialized society, lead enters our bodies mostly from motor exhausts, from drinking water that has come into contact with old lead piping, from lead-based paints and from some industrial processes.
 In the UK and US the bones of an average individual have a lead burden of some 36 micrograms a gram of bone ash, according to one recent calculation.